 - Understanding how systems and automation make scaling easier will help the coach encourage less manual ways to make things happen.
 Operations become more predictable and delivery more reliable.
 You cannot get happy customers at scale with lots of manual processes;

 - Efficiency and value-for-money make an appearance.
 Cash demands ramp up significantly as you grow.
 Low cost, DIY solutions vs spending money on comprehensive solutions.
 A corporate background will certainly equip the coach with many examples of over-engineering systems and bureaucracy.
-You want the structure without the red tape, just enough to get the job done efficiently in a resource light environment;
+You want the structure without the red tape, just enough to get the job done efficiently in a resource-light environment;

 - The coach needs to know a lot more about many more subjects to be able to coach and mentor in a scale-up environment.
-From agile start-up, industry and funding know-how to a wider range of knowledge from strategy development and execution, broader financial, customer and stakeholder management, sales & marketing, operations, to systems, processes and people!
+From agile start-up, industry, and funding know-how to a wider range of knowledge from strategy development and execution, broader financial, customer, and stakeholder management, sales & marketing, operations, to systems, processes, and people!

 - The coach and mentor cannot possibly know every topic in sufficient depth to guide a scale-up organisation through the detail of every change needed.
-But the coach will have a network of specialists for support and judgement to know when to call on them or refer them elsewhere.
+But the coach will have a network of specialists for support and judgment to know when to call on them or refer them elsewhere.
 I am an experienced generalist who knows lots about lots of things, but not everything about everything.